RiP3rQ/AI-Ecommerce/docs/ai-sdk.md

 ### Streaming Considerations

-For real-time applications, consider using `streamObject` instead of `generateObject`:
+For real-time applications, consider using `streamObject` instead of `generateText`:

 ```typescript
 // For future streaming implementation